wp-plugins/wp-symposium/readme.txt

 A. Yes, WordPress Multi-site is supported, although it is not as widely used as the single site installation.

 Q. I don't see friends when they're online, can't edit forum posts or read all mail in my inbox.
 I see stuff, but not much works...
 A. Sounds like AJAX isn't working, probably due to a Javascript error.
-Check out the "Try this first" page at www.wpswiki.com.
+Use Firefox+Firebug or Chrome Developer Console to see what's going on.

 Q. There used to be a login and registration plugin, where did they go?
 A. After consultation with users, the majority voted to leave authentication to WordPress or other plugins such as Theme-My-Login, however in hindsight it can be introduced in a more strategic manner.
 There is now a sidebar widget that allows members to login, or show links to the register/forgotten password WordPress pages.
 Once logged in, the user can see how any messages (including those unread) and friends (including new friend requests), etc with the same widget.